jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/module_04_customer_scenario.md

 # ALZ Accelerator Customer Scenario

-## Tailspin Toys
+## Contoso Corporation

 ### Company background & information

 - They are a localized brand focusing on wholesale, distribution and retail having their HQ in Athens with warehouses, distribution centres & shops located across the entire Greek territory.
 - The CEO demands that no data is stored outside of the EU.
 - Due to COVID-19 they are looking to migrate all workloads to Microsoft Azure.
-- They are currently hosting all of their workloads on VMware vSphere estate and have 2 main sites - Athens (Prod DC) and Thessaloniki (DR DC)
+- They are currently hosting all of their workloads on VMware vSphere and have 2 main sites - Athens (Prod DC) and Thessaloniki (DR DC)
 - Circa 75 VMs for Prod, less than 20 for Dev / Test.
-- COVID-19 triggered a heavy investment in their online presence which is now a main revenue stream for the business.
+- COVID-19 triggered a heavy investment in their online presence which is now one of the key revenue stream for the business.
 - They have a separate payment service which is subject to PCI-DSS.
 - They have a MPLS connection between both DCs; some warehouses and disti. centers also act as internet breakout points for their shops.
 - They are already using Microsoft 365 services.